The George and Eunice McGuire Scholarship

 *The core values of Saint Xavier University, as established and exemplified by the Sisters of Mercy.

-Applications must be received by the School of Education by December 15.
+Applications must be postmarked by February 17 or hand-delivered to WAC Room G-203 by 4 p.m.
+February 19.
 Only complete applications will be reviewed.

 The McGuire Scholarship Committee will honor the memory of the late George and Eunice McGuire by selecting a student who exemplifies the qualities of excellence, respect and hospitality.
 All undergraduate and graduate students (except MATL) in the Saint Xavier University School of Education are eligible to submit an application.
 Past tuition grants have been approximately $4,000 each, for one undergraduate and one graduate winner.
 The grant is applied towards tuition in the following academic year.